WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: From Mixture of Experts to Prompt-based Continual Learning

-for $i, j = 1, \dots, N$.
-This structure is analogous to the \emph{Multi-gate Mixture of Experts} framework~\citep{ma2018modeling}, where multiple MoE models share a common set of experts but use distinct gating functions, as illustrated in Figure~\ref{fig:attention_moe}.

-When the model is pre-trained, all weights $W^Q_l$, $W^K_l$, and $W^V_l$ were previously learned and then, they are held fixed, so the parameters of the experts $f_j$ and score functions $s_{i, j}$ remain frozen.
-Consequently, these pre-trained experts $f_1, \dots, f_N$ can be regarded as a knowledge base.
-Prefix-tuning augments this knowledge base by introducing additional \emph{prefix experts} encoded in prompt tokens.
-Specifically, the new experts and score functions are defined as follows:
+This structure is analogous to the \emph{Multi-gate Mixture of Experts} framework~\citep{ma2018modeling}, where multiple MoE models share a common set of experts but use distinct gating functions, as illustrated in Figure~\ref{fig:attention_moe}. {In a pre-trained model, all the parameters of the experts $f_j$ and score functions $s_{i, j}$ are frozen.
+Consequently, these pre-trained experts $f_1, \dots, f_N$ can be considered a knowledge base.} Prefix-tuning augments this knowledge base by introducing additional \emph{prefix experts} encoded as prompt tokens.

-for $j' = 1, \dots, L$ and $i = 1, \dots, N$.
-From Equation~\eqref{eq:prefix-tuning}, the output of the $l$-th attention head modified by prefix-tuning can be written as:
+{ \begin{proposition} From Equation~\eqref{eq:prefix-tuning}, the output of the $l$-th attention head modified by prefix-tuning can be written as: